This guide will explain you how to use branches, branch permissions and merge requests to improve source code quality with Buddy.

 - Pick branch starting point (this will be the head of the newly created branch).

-- Enter the name of your branch— new features —and a description if you like.
+- Enter the name of your branch— new-features (description is optional) .

 Develop the feature under a separate branch

 Now you can work on your new feature as long as you want and don’t worry that your changes may cause trouble in the main branch—they are not visible there until the merge, but check it if you like.
 We know you probably prefer you IDE (like Eclipse for example), but we’ll use Buddy online editor:

 - From the branches dropdown list, pick new-features —we don’t want to change master branch.

 - Pick the file, change it and commit changes.

 The changes you’ve just introduced affect only the separate new-features branch.
 Before we merge them with the master branch, it’s necessary to review the code using a merge request.

 What is a merge request?
 Generally speaking it’s a code review tool.
 When you’re done with you work and think it won’t do any harm to include your code into the live application, you need to ask someone to review your work and approve it.
 You do it in a form of a merge request.